Flofie/angular-bootstrap-lightbox/README.md

 This lightbox displays images using an [Angular Material](https://material.angularjs.org/1.1.0/) (v1.1.0).

-When the lightbox is opened, navigating to the previous/next image can be achieved by clicking buttons above the image, clicking the left/right arrow keys, or swiping to the left/right (optional with ngTouch).
-The escape key for closing the modal is automatically binded by AngularUI Bootstrap.
+When the lightbox is opened, navigating to the previous/next image can be achieved by clicking buttons above the image, clicking the left/right arrow keys, or swiping to the left/right.
+The escape key for closes the lightbox.

 Large images are scaled to fit inside the window.
 An optional image caption overlays the top left corner of the image.